 What Is Vaginal Dryness?

 Vaginal dryness occurs when the vaginal tissues do not secrete sufficient moisture to lubricate the vagina, resulting in a feeling of dryness.
-This can make the vagina feel itchy and uncomfortable, and causes friction and pain during sexual intercourse.
+This can make the vagina feel itchy and uncomfortable, often causing friction and pain during sexual intercourse.

 Hysterectomy and Vaginal Dryness

-Dealing with Vaginal Dryness After a Hysterectomy
+Dealing with Vaginal Dryness after Hysterectomy